magnusfagerlund/lip/readme.md

 A package is a ZIP-file containing all required resources to install a package

 ### A Package Store
 A Package Store could either be file based or web based.
 A store has a fixed URL (example "http://limebootstrap.lundalogik.se/api/apps").
 The URL has subdirectories for each app (example "./checklist").
-If the source is a file-based a `/package.json` should automatically be append.
-This URL should return a JSON as:
+If the source is a file-based a `/app.json` should automatically be append.

+### app.json

+An example of how the app.json-file could look like:

 ```JSON
 {